GabeScott/standard-works-vault/General Conference/1977 October - Seeing the Five A’s.md

 His son said, “I just want a regular dad.”

 The other story was equally interesting and significant to me.
-This family has a tradition of educational accomplishment and the father was shaken a bit when his wife brought him their high school son’s report card with his first C on it.
+This family has a tradition of educational accomplishment and the father was shaken a bit when his wife brought him their high school son’s report card with his first *C* on it.
 Dad brooded over the matter and when the son came home invited him into the study, sternly confronted him with the card, and said, “Son, what is this I see on your report card?”

-“Well, Dad,” replied the boy, “I hope you see the five As.”
+“Well, Dad,” replied the boy, “I *hope* you see the five *A*s.”

 We can all understand that it may be difficult for a boy to realize that his father can be a regular dad and do other important things too.
-And it may be difficult on occasion for men to see the As on the report card when there is a C there.
+And it may be difficult on occasion for men to see the *A*s on the report card when there is a *C* there.
 So let me speak a few words tonight to men who once were boys and to boys who are fast becoming men.
 Men remember being boys, but boys, I’m sure, have a harder time imagining how it will be to be a man.
 But you boys will be men, you know—some kind of men—and it is very important to you and all whom your life will touch that you be regular boys in every wonderful sense of the term, so you can be regular men.

 Men who are trying to do a number of important things realize that none of our involvements matters much—and accomplishing anything else will not bring much satisfaction—if we have not done all we should at home.

-As to the five As and the C, all of us must be reminded that while perfection is a worthy goal and while good grades are important, yet individuals have different capacities and gifts, and imperfection is with all of us, and school grades that represent honest and earnest effort should be acceptable.
+As to the five *A*s and the *C,* all of us must be reminded that while perfection is a worthy goal and while good grades are important, yet individuals have different capacities and gifts, and imperfection is with all of us, and school grades that represent honest and earnest effort should be acceptable.
 What really matters, after all, is what kind of people we are.
 The problems of the world are at root all human problems, and the opportunities in the world are at root all human opportunities.
 Those who help solve the problems and make the most of the opportunities are those whose priorities are straight, who are mature and strong in character.

 And there is another consideration we must think of as we talk of fathers and sons.
 Many boys grow up without a father.
 My own dad died when I was a little boy, so I am especially aware that many boys have no father at all, or maybe a father who doesn’t provide the best example and instruction he could.
 So in addition to being good fathers to our own sons, true men must reach out to show concern for other boys also.
 And even boys blessed with wonderful mothers need men to look up to, to love and follow.
 They need men to teach them how to be men or they may learn, as so many do, from imitation men who themselves have it all wrong, who may have perverse ideas, who think that manhood rests in muscles or money, or crime or crudity, or cards or conquests.
 I cannot prescribe how many meetings and activities we individually should go to of those that are available, but it should be our first priority to take whatever time it takes in order to keep faith with our families and to be a friend to a boy or girl who needs some help.